Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 But this query is not complicated and easy to express in most ORMs.

-Another way of going about this, is to have the component itself by multi-dimensional:
+Another way of going about this, is to have the component itself be multi-dimensional:

 ```rust
 struct ContactEmails(